Topological schemes in spacetime for the electrodynamic Aharonov-Bohm effect: First topological scheme

 Now let us compute the AB phase difference between the paths in the scheme of Fig. 1(a) using Eq. (\ref{AB_gen}) with the spacetime surface represented in Fig. 1(b).
 Note that the initial magnetic flux crosses the spacetime surface of Fig. 1(b), such that the contribution of the first term on the right side of Eq. (\ref{AB_gen}) to the AB phase difference is $q\Phi_i/\hbar$.
 In the Lorenz gauge, a long cylindrical solenoid with a magnetic flux $\Phi$ produces a vector potential $\mb{A}=\Phi/(2\pi\rho)\boldsymbol{\hat{\phi}}$ outside it, in cylindrical coordinates $(\rho,\phi,z)$.
 While the solenoid current varies, it generates an electric field $\mb{E}_A=-\partial\mb{A}/\partial t$ in the $\boldsymbol{\hat{\phi}}$ direction.
 Charge densities are induced in the Faraday cages, creating an electric field $\mb{E}_V$ that cancels the total electric field at their interior.
 We consider that the center of the Faraday cages are in positions $\mb{R}_j$, with $j=\{a,b\}$.
-The total electric field can be written as $\mb{E}=\mb{E}_A+\mb{E}_V$, which enters in the the second term on the right side of Eq. (\ref{AB_gen}).
+The total electric field can be written as $\mb{E}=\mb{E}_A+\mb{E}_V$, which enters in the the second term on the right side of Eq. (\ref{AB_gen}) contributing to the AB phase, since we have a nonzero electric flux in the spacetime surface represented in blue in Fig. 1(b).
+This electric flux occurs in the superposition of this spacetime surface with the green region, where the electric field is nonzero.

 Due to the system symmetry, the induced charges are symmetric with a rotation of 180 degrees around the solenoid axis, such that the electric field $\mb{E}_V$ produced by these induced charges is also symmetric with this rotation.
 Any closed loop integral at constant t, $\oint d\mb{r}\cdot\mb{E}_V(\mb{r})$, for the field $\mb{E}_V$, due to the induced charge distribution, equals zero.
-Combined with rotational symmetry of $\mb{E}_V$, the line integral $\int_{\mb{R}_a}^{\mb{R}_b}\mb{E}_V\cdot d\mb{r}=0$ over the line defined by the intersection of the green and blue surface at any time during which the electron is in the Faraday cage in Fig. 1(b) equals zero.
+Combined with rotational symmetry of $\mb{E}_V$, the line integral $\int_{\mb{R}_a}^{\mb{R}_b}\mb{E}_V\cdot d\mb{r}$ over the line defined by the intersection of the green and blue surface at any time during which the electron is in the Faraday cage in Fig. 1(b) equals zero.
 So, $\mb{E}_V$ does not contribute to the AB phase of Eq. (\ref{AB_gen}) in this case.